 This is a crime against women of all ages (young and old).
 Fibroids are NOT life threatening.
 They are non-cancerous growths.
 Most of them actually resolve on their own after menopause when the hormones stop fluctuating.

-Ladies, before you opt for fibroid surgery have a conversation with your doctor, and get it in writing that the he/she will NOT remove your uterus unless it absolutely necessary, or if you do not want your uterus anymore.
-It needs to be your choice and not some thing you are pressured into doing for someone else’s financial gain.
+Ladies, before you opt for fibroid surgery have a conversation with your doctor, and get it in writing that the he/she will NOT remove your uterus unless it absolutely necessary.
+Or, if you do not want your uterus anymore, it needs to be your choice and not something you are pressured into for someone else’s financial gain.

-As far as healing fibroids naturally, here are seven suggestions for relief:
+As far as healing fibroids naturally, here are some suggestions for relief: